movementlabsxyz/MIP/MIP/mip-74/README.md

 The guiding principles of the design of the rate-limiter are:

-1. the operator monitors the bridge, and in case of an attack or fault, it may take some time $\Delta$ to detect the issue.
+1. the operator monitors the bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
-2. we want to make sure that the amount that is transferred within $\Delta$ time units is ALWAYS covered by the insurance fund.
+2. we want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from  malicious behaviours) is ALWAYS covered by the insurance fund.

 ### Rate-Limiter